Yuba River: Main stem

-From the joining of the North Yuba River and Middle Yuba River, it flows southwards, then southwest, through the Sierra Nevada foothills, forming the Yuba-Nevada County border.
+From the joining of the North Yuba River and Middle Yuba River, the Yuba River mainstem flows southwards, then southwest, through the Sierra Nevada foothills, forming the Yuba-Nevada County border.
 The river widens into upper Englebright Lake near French Bar, and is joined by the South Yuba within the reservoir.
 It passes through the Englebright Dam near Lake Wildwood and is then joined by Deer Creek (which flows out of Lake Wildwood) on the left.
 The Yuba River bed widens considerably as it flows out into the Sacramento Valley near the Yuba Goldfields, a section of the Yuba River valley consisting of dredged sediments washed down by hydraulic mining in the 19th century.
 The river then turns southwest, flowing through irrigated farmland.
 It then skirts the south side of Marysville and empties into the Feather River between the cities of Marysville, Yuba City and Linda.